vectorgrp/chiisai-hal-specification/README.md

 low‑power microcontrollers with tight memory budgets — the kind used in cost‑sensitive embedded systems such as sensors and actuators in automotive E/E architectures.

-**This repository publishes the rendered specification as a browsable HTML site.** It is the generated output of a documentation‑as‑code toolchain; the reStructuredText / C‑header sources are maintained separately.
+**This repository publishes the rendered specification as a browsable HTML site.**

-> **Status:** work in progress.
-Content and requirement identifiers may still change between
-> releases.

 ---

 ## Viewing the specification